Author: Randeep Singh / go to all Techniques of Yoga articles

 Muscles which receive the impact of Pawanmuktasana

-Shoulder muscles, gluteus maximus, hamstrings and the triceps receive adequate stretch
+- Shoulder muscles (deltoids), gluteus maximus, hamstrings and the triceps receive adequate stretch